High Land Prices: A Feature or a Bug?

 This practical application of Wakefield’s sufficient land price theory indicates how to calculate the sufficient price.
 Being the infrastructure and amenity added to the land must raise its commercial value above the sufficient land selling price.
 This ensures land sales can repay the infrastructure and amenity debt.

-Canterbury had in effect created a infrastructure provision model involving a democratic governance structure, spatial planning and a infrastructure funding mechanism.
+Canterbury had in effect created an infrastructure provision model involving a democratic governance structure, spatial planning, and an infrastructure funding mechanism.